 It’s quite a statement to suggest that these are the Best Mashed Potatoes Ever.
 If you read my post on How to Steam Vegetables Without a Steamer you know that vegetables, and potatoes too, do not need to be boiled covered in water.

 Potatoes taste much better just steamed in a pot with very little water at the bottom.
 Even plain they taste great.
 The reason is simple: all the vitamins and minerals stay in them, nothing gets drained out.
 Nothing gets lost.

 Do not cook potatoes in water and drain all the good stuff down the drainage!

 Now, when you add some cream you get the Best Mashed Potatoes Ever!
 Or add more of yummy things you like in mashed potatoes: garlic, dill, thyme, herbal salt, and the list can go on.

 What will make this potatoes the best is not what you add (even though it is all just so yummy), it’s what you do not take away.

-We like our mashed potatoes simple with just salt and a cup of cashew cream.
+We like our mashed potatoes simple with a whole-food plant-based cream sauce.
 Let’s get started.

 - 6 potatoes